vickyw1112/sreddit/README.md

 overwhelming the event queue.

 **Offline Access**
-Users can access the "Seddit" at all times by using Web Workers to cache the page (and previous content) locally. d
+Users can access the "Seddit" at all times by using Service Workers to cache the page (and previous content) locally. d
 **Fragment based URL routing**
 Users can access different pages using URL fragments: